ColinGrime/Tweaky/README.md

 * [`config.yml`](https://github.com/ColinGrime/Tweaky/blob/master/src/main/resources/config.yml) - Allows you to change the various tweaks associated with this plugin.

 ## Player Commands:
+* `/tweaks` - Allows players to view all the activated tweaks on the server.
 * `/coordinates` - Allows players to toggle the 'coordinates' tweak.
 Requires it to be enabled.

 ## Admin Commands: